 Our sober living houses can assist women 18 and older.
 We understand that many women have unique and complex challenges when getting attempting to escape a life of substance abuse and mental illness.
-We are sensitive to the multitude of diagnoses that can occur simultaneously and to that end we accommodate women who may be suffering from; sexual and emotional trauma, eating disorders, Bipolar Disorder, Borderline Personality Disorder and any other co-occurring disorders.
-Our female staff assesses our residents at least once a week to identify problem areas, and give positive feedback for goals being met.
+We are sensitive to the multitude of diagnoses that can occur simultaneously and to that end we accommodate those who may be suffering from; sexual and emotional trauma, eating disorders, Bipolar Disorder, Borderline Personality Disorder and any other co-occurring disorders.
+Our staff assesses our residents at least once a week to identify problem areas and give positive feedback for goals being met.
 This ensures that you or your loved one is being properly monitored and are appropriate for our level of care.
 If it is determined that a resident is having complications due to medical issues or mental illness they will be referred to the appropriate physician or mental health professional.
-It is the staff and residents themselves that makes Muse Sober Living one of California’s number one sober living homes for women.
+It is the staff and residents themselves that makes Muse Sober Living one of California’s number one sober living homes.

 Muse Los Angeles Women’s Sober Living Homes are located near entertainment complexes, colleges and transportation hubs for the following communities: Marina Del Rey, Culver City, Venice Beach, and Santa Monica.

 - 2 or 3 beds to a room.

 - Televisions and kitchens

 - Weekly house meetings.

 - Weekly random urinalysis testing.